Accounting

 • Accounts Receivable - The Accounts Receivable Aging Report (or just a list of receivables) as at the year-end date.

-• Accounts Payable - The Accounts Payable Aging Report (or just a list of receivables) as at the year-end date.
+• Accounts Payable - The Accounts Payable Aging Report (or just a list of payables) as at the year-end date.

 • Supporting Documents - Include supporting documents for any applicable balance sheet account items.
 For example, an inventory count and cost calculation to support the inventory balance on hand at the year-end.